 Check out the top FAQs about proofreading for court reporters.

 Is it a boring job?
 Sometimes.
 I read two transcripts in one day; one of them was a murder trial that read more like a thriller screenplay.
 The other was an insurance case about a toilet that overflowed and damaged the bathroom rug (mind-numbingly boring).
 It just depends.
 At least I always learn something new!

 If you’ve been searching for an at-home job where you make your own hours, this might really be the thing for you.
-I so encourage you to take the free 7-day course.
-It’s free so you have nothing to lose and everything to gain.
+I so encourage you to do your research.

 Any other questions?
 Feel free to comment or shoot me an email!